Farscape: Webisodes

+For a time after the cancelation of the TV series, there were plans for webisodes.
 On 15 July 2007, it was announced that Farscape would return in ten webisode installments.
 The episodes are expected to be a few minutes long each and may eventually be broadcast on the Sci Fi Channel.
 The webisodes were to have been launched as early as fall 2007.
 In an interview with TV Guide, Brian Henson stated that the webisodes will be 3–6 minutes long and may feature John and Aeryn's son, D'Argo Sun-Crichton.
-TV Guide also reported that Ben Browder is in talks to appear in the webisodes.
+TV Guide also reported that Ben Browder was in talks to appear in the webisodes.
 Sci-Fi Wire reported that Brian Henson and Rockne O'Bannon would pen the episodes.

-Several news sources have reported that the web series may lead to an on-air revival of the series, but Sci Fi general manager Dave Howe said that there were no plans to revive the show.
-Brian Henson has stated that he hopes the webisodes would lead to a TV sequel.
+Several news sources reported that the web series could lead to an on-air revival of the series, but Sci Fi general manager Dave Howe said that there were no plans to revive the show.
+Brian Henson stated that he hoped the webisodes would lead to a TV sequel.

-At the Farscape Convention in November 2007, Rockne S. O'Bannon stated that the webisodes would likely be released in 2008.
-Farscape star Ben Browder told SCI FI Wire that he looked forward to reprising the role of astronaut John Crichton in the webisodes.
-The 2008 writers' strike put a damper on the plans, and Browder said that it was too early to figure out to what extent he would be involved.
-Browder said that he had a brief discussion with Henson about the Web series at the 2007 Comic-Con International in San Diego: